M4rtR0d/Jupyter_Notebook/README.md

 # Jupyter_Notebook
 Jupyter Notebook guide

+- Read the section Intall and Run your notebook-Estilo_jupyter.ipynb.

-Download zip file in the code tab, extract files and open Estilo_jupyter.ipynb
+= Download zip file in the code tab, extract files and open Estilo_jupyter.ipynb